PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Introduction

 \item This paper provides a dynamic multi-hop allocation algorithm that decides on where to best drop off goods for layovers along their journey.
 Our approach aims to minimize the driving time of vehicles while minimizing travel time on delivering goods.

 \item A distributed pricing approach is proposed for the combined passengers and goods transportation problem.
-In this algorithm, passengers and vehicles negotiate for tge best suitable price based on the preferences and utility of both parties.
+In this algorithm, passengers and vehicles negotiate for the best suitable price based on the preferences and utility of both parties.
 Further, vehicles are offered a price for goods delivery orders based on the distance gained towards the final destination.

 \item The proposed approach integrates a demand-aware insertion based route planning algorithm for both goods and passengers that is able to scale up to the maximum capacity of each vehicle.
-This algorithm takes into account the near-future demand as well as the profit margin associated with each delivery to improve route-planning by preferring rides that are close to the vehicles' current route plans.
+This algorithm takes into account the near-future demand as well as the profit margin associated with each delivery to improve route-planning by preferring rides that are along the vehicles' current route plans.

 \item This paper provides a distributed dispatch policy for joint passengers and goods delivery using reinforcement learning.
-The approach integrates the reward functions from the pricing, matching, and route planning components thus integrating the approaches.
+This approach integrates the reward functions from the pricing, matching, and route planning components, and thus achieves inter-connected decision-making among them.
 The optimization problem for dispatch aims to maximize vehicle profit and request acceptance while minimizing customer waiting time, idle driving time of vehicles, total number of vehicles on the road (to reduce traffic and congestion), and fuel consumption.

 \end{enumerate} Using real-world taxi-trip, and goods-order datasets, we simulate experiments with our joint approach that shows significant improvements in (i) request accept rate (ii) vehicle profits (iii) idle driving.
 Our proposed method showed improvements in various aspects including an approximate 10\% increase in accept rate, 20\% increase in average vehicle profits, and approximately 20\% decrease in average idle driving time of the fleet and improving fleet utilization by 15\%.
 We note that each of the components of our framework are crucial to optimizing the fleet objectives as a whole.
 To the best of our knowledge, this is the first work combining pricing, matching, dispatching and route planning for joint passenger and goods transportation.